-Since the number of paths is equal to the number of alignments and therefore grows super-exponentially (see Appendix B), it is impossible to enumerate them all.
+Since the number of paths is equal to the number of alignments and therefore grows superexponentially (see Appendix B), it is infeasible in practice to enumerate them all.
 We therefore use the same idea as in Theorem 3.5 and apply dynamic programming.
 The following presentation is given in a score context.
 In a cost context, we minimize costs instead of maximizing scores.
 The principle remains unchanged, of course.